 Coronavirus disease (COVID-19)

-Novartis is responding to the coronavirus disease (COVID-19) with safety of associates and patients globally as our primary concern.
-We are also contributing to research efforts, supporting communities and ensuring stable supply and price of essential medicines.
+Novartis has been responding to the coronavirus disease (COVID-19) with safety of associates and patients globally as our primary concern.
+We have been also contributing to research efforts, supporting communities and ensuring stable supply and price of essential medicines.

 Heart failure is a debilitating and potentially life-threatening condition where the heart cannot pump enough blood around the body, leaving patients fatigued, short of breath, and at risk of sudden cardiac death.

 For more than 30 years, Novartis and the Novartis Foundation have been working with partners around the world to eliminate leprosy – and we are committed to going the last mile.

 Migraine is a serious and distinct neurological disease affecting 1 billion people worldwide, and impacting women three times more than men.
 Migraine involves recurrent attacks of moderate-to-severe head pain associated with nausea, vomiting and sensitivity to light, sound and odors.

 Learn about multiple myeloma and Novartis' commitment to research & development for patients living with this rare cancer.

 Multiple sclerosis (MS) is a chronic disorder of the central nervous system that disrupts the normal functioning of the brain, optic nerves and spinal cord through inflammation and tissue loss.
 Approximately 2.3 million people worldwide are affected by MS, of which 3 to 5% are estimated to be children.